PostHog/posthog.com/contents/founders/cracked-manifesto.md

 - Taking extreme ownership of ideas and driving them to completion, even if others disagree with you.
 Some people call this founder mentality.
 Better still, you bring others on the journey with you.

 - Unwavering optimism in the face of change or new ideas.
 This doesn’t mean you have to agree with the change, but adopting a ‘yes and’ mentality helps new ideas get off the ground that might otherwise die in a committee somewhere.
-This is especially true for ideas that come from non-senior/new people.
+This is especially true for ideas that come from non-senior or new people.

 - People leave a meeting or conversation with you more excited/energized than when they started.
 You build people and their ideas up, and are generally perceived as a very helpful person.